Featuring beautiful packaging and regional flavors, Japanese food souvenirs are known as omiyage in Japanese.

 16. Toyama - Hotaru Ika Senbei

-Toyama is home to the local squid, hotaru ika.
-These savory senbei have squid inside the crackers!
+Toyama is home to the local squid, hotaru ika, so it's no wonder that these savory senbei are made with squid!

 17. Ishikawa - Gold Leaf Castella Cake